To stop the spread of infection, a combined dose of two medicines is given every year to the entire population of areas at risk.

 In countries where river blindness in not co-endemic, lymphatic filariasis is treated using diethylcarbamazine, produced by Eisai, and albendazole tablets, donated by GlaxoSmithKline.

 In 2018, we provided more than 45 million treatments for LF worldwide.
-We also trained more than 218,000 volunteers (known as community-directed distributors) who distribute medication to people at risk.
+We also trained more than 218,000 local volunteers to distribute medication to treat a range of neglected tropical diseases, including lymphatic filariasis.

 Although people suffering from advanced LF cannot be cured, the symptoms can be eased through surgery and care.
 Sightsavers works with WASH (water, sanitation and hygiene) organisations to help households access clean water and facilities, so people can clean their affected limbs and care for their skin with clean water and soap.
 Symptoms can also be helped by elevating limbs and by wearing footwear.